Module fiber

 ()¶ Parameters: - fiber_object – generally this is an object referenced in the return from fiber.create or fiber.self or fiber.find

-Return: id of the fiber.
+Return: ID of the fiber.

 Rtype: number